 He is a regular commentator on everything from power-saving fridges to big-picture energy policy on radio, TV, newspapers and online, including appearances on ABC TV shows The New Inventors, Difference of Opinion and 4 Corners.

 Recent work has included being a judge of the annual Energy Efficiency Council Awards; co-authoring extensive industry energy information resources for the federal government's Energy Efficiency Exchange website and other organisations; and being a consultant and adviser to the not-for-profit Australian Alliance for Energy Productivity.
+He has worked on a number of projects for the RACE for 2030 Cooperative Research Centre.

 Until 2012 he was the Associate Director, RMIT Centre for Design.
 He was a part-time senior lecturer in environment and planning until mid-2015, and is now a Senior Industry Fellow at RMIT as well as a Fellow at the University of Melbourne's Climate and Energy College.